What Are Adjuncts? (with Examples)

-What Are Adjuncts? (with Examples)An adjunct is a word or words (i.e., a phrase or a clause) which can be removed without making the sentence grammatically wrong.
+What Are Adjuncts? (with Examples)An adjunct is a word, a phrase, or a clause that can be removed from a sentence without making the sentence grammatically wrong.

 Time Adjuncts (Adverbs of Time)Here are some examples of time adjuncts: